Objective and Commitment to Respectful Discourse<

 “Sanctionable Conduct”: Any conduct, as outlined below, for which the Federation may impose sanctions at its sole discretion.

 At all times while participating in any Federation Activity, all Members, Affiliates and Participants are required to conduct themselves in a respectful and appropriate manner which upholds the values of the Federation as set out above.
 Further, Members, Affiliates and Participants are required to ensure that Non-Participants accompanying them to a Federation Activity be aware of, and comply with, this Code of Conduct.
+The expected behaviour extends to any format of the event or meeting, including any virtual forms, and to the use of any online tools related to the event or meeting.

-Sanctionable conduct of Members, Affiliates and Participants reflects negatively on the reputation of the Federation and may create a hostile environment for other Members, Affiliates and Participants.
+Sanctionable Conduct of Members, Affiliates and Participants reflects negatively on the reputation of the Federation and may create a hostile environment for other Members, Affiliates and Participants.
 Non-Participants accompanying Participants to a Federation Activity can have a similar impact.
-Accordingly, while in the vicinity of a Federation Activity and while participating, attending or engaging in any Federation Activity, all Members, Affiliates, Participants and Non-Participants are required to adhere to the Code of Conduct and refrain from sanctionable conduct towards other Members, Affiliates and Participants, as well as towards Non-Participants and staff and students of any host institution or venue.
+Accordingly, while in the vicinity of a Federation Activity and while participating, attending or engaging in any Federation Activity, all Members, Affiliates, Participants and Non-Participants are required to adhere to the Code of Conduct and refrain from Sanctionable Conduct towards other Members, Affiliates and Participants, as well as towards Non-Participants and staff and students of any host institution or venue.

 Any form of violence, including the use of physical or sexual force, actual or threatened and/or emotional, psychological or verbal abuse.